 3) Keeping safe

-The Forum is a public space and your posts may appear in internet searches.
+This forum is public and your posts may appear in internet searches.
 Please be careful with your personal information.
-Don’t use your real, full name (or email address) as your username and do not post your contact details on the Forum (we will remove them).
+Don’t use your real, full name (or email address) as your username and do not post your contact details on the forum (we will remove them).
 Even in private messages, please be careful about who you give your information to.
-Think about your safety when arranging to meet people you have met on the Forum.
+Think about your safety when arranging to meet people you have met on the forum.

 Please do not share or post anyone else’s personal information.
 For example, if information was posted in a private group or message, assume that the person wants it to remain private.